ladyeklipse/ZX-Pokemaster/README.txt

 ===========================================================
 V. Version history
 ===========================================================
+1.4
+ - Switched to newer version of PyQt framework;
+ - Added Windows installer for easier setup;
+ - Compiled and deployed a MacOS version;
+ - Fixed 12 files for "Robin of the Wood" game by Odin, incorrectly renamed as "Robin of Sherwood"
+ - Added new pokes.

 1.3.
  - Added games from vtrdos.ru;
  - Applied all changes made in ZXDB by 1st March 2018;